 Is a heavier mattress better?

 Although it’s sometimes true the heavier the mattress, the better quality the materials used – it’s not always the case.
-The type of materials used is still most important compared to the weight of the mattress, so it’s best to research and find out before you purchase.
+The type of materials used is still most important compared to the weight of the mattress, so it’s best to research and find out the structure and materials before you purchase.